PloneGov-IT/monet.calendar.star/README.txt

 Introduction
 ============

-The *monet.calendar.star* suite is a complete event managing solution for Plone, inspired by needs of the `City of Modena`__.
+The *Monet Calendar* suite (also *monet.calendar.star*) is a complete event managing solution for Plone, inspired by needs of the `City of Modena`__.
 Is widely used for managing all kind of events.

 __ http://www.comune.modena.it/